-China is building Chinese, and [but] not African, infrastructure in Africa primarily for the benefit of Chinese interests – that is, to facilitate and further Chinese interests – not African interests.
-African interests are not the priority but secondary, if not an unintended positive consequence of a primarily and purely exploitative strategy and motive by China.
+China is building Chinese, and not African, infrastructure in Africa primarily for the benefit of Chinese interests, that is, to facilitate and further Chinese interests; not African interests.
+African interests are not the priority to China but, if one may say, secondary or merely an unintended positive consequence of a primarily and purely exploitative strategy and motive by China in Africa.

-With China’s interest in Africa and its dubious and aggressive “investment” strategy [plan], it is quite likely – if the current trend is left to continue unchecked, unregulated and if African governments and their officials don’t wake up to the fact that, through their “Foreign Direct Investment” attraction Initiatives – they are either wilfully or foolishly signing away and selling their countries to foreign corporations but mainly to China which is systematically, through its BRI, resettling its nationals.
+With China’s interest in Africa and its dubious and aggressive “investment” strategy [plan], it is quite likely – if the current trend is left to continue unchecked, unregulated and if African governments and their officials don’t wake up to the fact that, through their “Foreign Direct Investment” attraction Initiatives – they are either wilfully or foolishly signing away and selling their countries to foreign corporations mainly to China which is systematically, through its BRI, resettling its nationals in Africa.

 We are truly witnessing history repeat itself in the twenty first century in our wake – under our watch – the kind of history when African chiefs sold off their lands and people for western (European colonial) and Arab fake shiny gold and diamond plated worthless pieces of trinkets.

-But once land is confiscated under the pretext of State interests, it is sold off or freely handed over to foreign private interests who in turn, promise such government officials a slew of worthless intangible deliverables, as long as it satisfies both their greed and allays their fears for, primarily loss of their power grip.
+But once land is confiscated under the pretext of the interests of the State, it is sold off or freely handed over to foreign private interests who in turn, promise such government officials a slew of worthless intangible deliverables, as long as it satisfies both their greed and allays their fears for, primarily loss of their power grip.